How Earth's oddest mammal got to be so bizarre

-Category: Environment Hits: 5Often considered the world's oddest mammal, Australia's beaver-like, duck-billed platypus exhibits an array of bizarre characteristics: it lays eggs instead of giving birth to live babies, sweats milk, has venomous spurs and is even equipped with 10 sex chromosomes.
+Category: Environment Hits: 9Often considered the world's oddest mammal, Australia's beaver-like, duck-billed platypus exhibits an array of bizarre characteristics: it lays eggs instead of giving birth to live babies, sweats milk, has venomous spurs and is even equipped with 10 sex chromosomes.
 Now, an international team of researchers has conducted a unique mapping of the platypus genome and found answers regarding the origins of a few of its stranger features.

 Read more https://www.sciencedaily.com/releases/2021/01/210106133034.htm